 Dr. Carrie Semmelroth is the Director of Assessment and Communication in the College of Education at Boise State University.
 She earned her BA in Sociology with minors in Japanese Studies and Women’s Studies, an MA in Special Education, and an EdD in Curriculum and Instruction from Boise State University.
 She is an advocate for public education, and is committed to working for Idaho’s public schools to improve outcomes for all students.
 Prior to her current position, Carrie worked as a project coordinator on teacher preparation and research grants in the Department of Early and Special Education at Boise State University, and as a special education teacher in the Nampa School District.

 Yvette Harper, Social Media Coordinator

-Yvette Harper earned her Bachelor’s of Science in Sociology from Boise State University and started as an intern with the IMI in 2016.
+Yvette Harper earned her Bachelor’s of Science in Sociology at Boise State University and started as an intern with the IMI in 2016.
 She is a veteran of the United States Air Force and gained her presentation skills from being a “road warrior” in her 10 years in the technological sales industry.
-She is an emcee and actress but enjoys consulting behind the scenes with producers, entertainment professionals, and other social media gurus.
-Yvette is locally recognized for her light-hearted presentation at “Ignite Boise” discussing online dating.
-Through the IMI Yvette has gained additional skills in journalism, media literacy, reporting and interviewing.
+She is also an actress and emcee who spends most of her time consulting behind the scenes with producers, directors, entertainment professionals, and social media gurus.
+Through the IMI has Yvette has gained additional skills in journalism, media literacy, reporting and interviewing.